 This area of the curriculum is given a high priority as part of the Foundation Year teaching.
 It forms part of the whole school programme and is the foundation of the ethos of our school.
-The R. E. programme in Reception follows the "The Way the Truth and the Life" scheme.
+The R. E. programme is based on the "Come and See "and "The Way the Truth and the Light" schemes.